diethardsteiner/diethardsteiner.github.io/_posts/2015-04-22-Pentaho-CDE-MDX-Parameterization.md

 title:  "Pentaho CDE: MDX Parameterization"
 summary: In this article we will discuss how to parameterize a MDX query in your Pentaho dashboard.
 date:   2015-04-22
-categories: CDE
+categories: CTools
-tags: CDE, MDX
+tags: CDE MDX
 published: true
 ---